Knowing the best practices for how to sell IT equipment is an important part of making sure you get the most out of your equipment.

 General Equipment Guidelines

-Spreadsheets are especially helpful for bulk IT equipment, and to get multiple quotes you will need to have a good one.
+Spreadsheets are especially helpful for bulk IT equipment, especially when selling servers, and to get multiple quotes you will need to have a good one.
 We have included a few general categories to include for all of your parts as well as the specific details required for selling each type of IT equipment:

 - Contact info